mcnoffsinger/BlackJack/STANDUP_NOTES.md

 * Blocked?
 Yes; Pygame blocked on desktops
 ## Maxwell Noffsinger
 * What I did: Recorded Standup notes, blockers, and worked on code
-* What I'm doing: Absent
+* What I'm doing: Deleted useless files from codebase.
 * Blocked?
 No

 Notes from Lead/Instructor: Found a solution for using Pygame by using an online IDE like replit